WebEngineering-Univaq/WebEngineering-Univaq.github.io/risorse-en.md

 ### Other Resources {#links}

-> Unordered and often not updated collection of useful links to study and deepen your knowledge about web technologies!
+> Unordered and often not updated collection of useful links to study and deepen your knowledge about the course topics

 <ul>
 {% for s in linkinfo %}<li>